 Gut microbiota have a protective role against the colonisation and infection by pathogenic organisms.
-However, extensive administration of broad-spectrum antibiotics may lead to commensal bacteria disequilibrium with an accompanying increase in multidrug resistant microorganisms, particularly during hospitalisation.
+However, extensive administration of broad-spectrum antibiotics may lead to commensal bacteria disequilibrium with an accompanying increase in multidrug-resistant microorganisms, particularly during hospitalisation.
 This is of great concern for paediatric transplant patients who rely heavily on antibiotics after surgery.

 Calculating the load of antibiotic resistance in gut microbiota

 Undertaken with the support of the Marie Skłodowska-Curie Actions programme, the qMAR project aimed to develop a tool for monitoring the intestinal load of antibiotic resistance genes.
 “Our goal was to estimate the fraction of the microbial cells in the gut microbiota that carry antibiotic resistance genes as an indicator of things going wrong,” explains the research fellow Elias Dahdouh.
 Given the size and diversity of gut microbiota, the fraction of bacteria carrying antibiotic resistance genes cannot be measured by conventional microbiology-based methods.
 Therefore, researchers developed a quantitative polymerase chain reaction (qPCR)-based approach for detecting specific antibiotic resistance genes and used the universal 16S rRNA gene that is present in all bacteria as an estimate of the total bacterial population.
 The qMAR method offered a relative quantification of the resistance genes in the gut microbiome with respect to the total bacterial population.
 Using the same technology, researchers had previously associated a high intestinal load of the Klebsiella pneumoniae bacterial strain in rectal swabs of adult hospitalised patients with the emergence of infection by the same pathogen.
-During qMAR, they employed this qPCR tool to measure antibiotic resistance genes in samples obtained from both transplant and non transplant paediatric patients.
+During qMAR, they employed this qPCR tool to measure antibiotic resistance genes in samples obtained from both transplant and non-transplant paediatric patients.
 They discovered an association between intestinal antibiotic resistance load and antibiotic consumption.
-Moreover, they determined cut-off values in the order of 1-5 % for the different genes above which there is a high risk for extra-intestinal dissemination and infection.
+Moreover, they determined cut-off values in the order of 1-5 % for the different genes above which there is a high risk of extra-intestinal dissemination and infection.

 Clinical and future applications of the qMAR monitoring tool